-Vehicle travel lanes.
-The Project retains two left-turn lanes from northbound Embarcadero onto Washington Street, and two northbound through lanes from Mission to the midblock crosswalk at Pier 3.
-For the 200-foot segment of The Embarcadero approaching Broadway (where conditions change and space becomes more limited), two different lane configurations will be field tested and evaluated for performance based on direction from the Port Commission.
-The first configuration will retain two northbound travel lanes throughout the project area and eliminate one of two existing left-turn lanes onto Broadway.
-A second configuration will retain two northbound left-turn lanes and only one northbound vehicle lane.
-In both scenarios, two northbound lanes would resume north of the Broadway intersection and southbound left-turns (U-turns to northbound Embarcadero) at Broadway would be prohibited (allowing more green signal time for northbound Embarcadero traffic).
+Auto Travel lanes.
+The Project retains two left-turn lanes from northbound Embarcadero onto Washington Street and onto Broadway, and two northbound through lanes except for a 200-foot segment of The Embarcadero where only one vehicle lane would be available in order to accommodate the left turn lanes onto Broadway; two northbound lanes would be resumed north of the Broadway intersection.
+To maximize intersection efficiency, southbound left-turns (U-turns to northbound Embarcadero) at Broadway would be prohibited, allowing more green signal time for northbound Embarcadero traffic.

-Financial impacts.
+Financial Impacts.
 The Phase 1 Project would have a net increase of three on-street metered parking spaces, approximately eight new commercial/passenger loading spaces, and two new taxi spaces.
 New annual revenue from the parking meters is projected to be about \$25,000.

-Public education / awareness campaign.
+Public Education / Awareness Campaign.
 To reduce the number of conflicts between people walking, bicycling, and riding scooters on the Promenade, especially in the vicinity of the Ferry Building, the Project would include a public messaging campaign.
 The campaign would employ signage and other outreach tactics to people bicycling and scootering to promote proper usage of the bikeway and pedestrian safety along the Promenade.

-The SFMTA, working together with Port staff, will finalize and implement a signage and wayfinding program for Central Embarcadero with a focus on encouraging separation of travel modes and greater prioritization of pedestrian safety and comfort along the Promenade.
+The SFMTA, working together with Port staff, will develop and implement a signage and wayfinding program for Central Embarcadero with a focus on encouraging separation of travel modes and greater prioritization of pedestrian safety and comfort along the Promenade.
 This plan includes additional signs based on Bay Trail design standards (see Exhibit C for sample signage) to direct people bicycling and riding scooters into the two-way bikeway and encourage safe and considerate behavior (e.g., slower speeds, yielding to pedestrians).
 Additions and adjustments to the green bicycle wayfinding signs familiar to those who bike throughout San Francisco will be made to direct people on bikes into the bikeway and to nearby destinations.
 Further, new signs that notice the existing prohibition on electric bicycles, scooters, and other e-devices will be added.